History Files

 Incorporating Persian Satraps of Judah

-The early Israelite kingdom of Israel splintered in the late tenth century BC, forming Samaria in the north and Judah in the south.
+The early Israelites and their kingdom of Israel splintered in the late tenth century BC, forming Samaria in the north and Judah in the south.
 From 925 BC Jerusalem was the capital of the southern division for two of the twelve Israelite tribes, but continuing civil war meant that both kingdoms were weakened.
 Ultimately they were both conquered by external threats, with Samaria falling to the Assyrians in 721 BC and Judah to its Babylonian overlords in 586 BC, following one rebellion too many.

 The imposed governors of Babylon's Yehud province commanded Judah from the north of the country, such was the devastation in Jerusalem itself.
 This period of Babylonian occupation and overlordship would be followed by similar periods under Persia, the Greek empire, Ptolemaic Egypt, and the Seleucid empire in Syria, before a Judean revolt would give Jerusalem its freedom.

 Large numbers of Israelites and Judeans had been shipped off to Assyria and Babylon respectively following the fall of their kingdoms, leaving some areas considerably reduced in terms of population.
 This was the true start of the Jewish Diaspora.
 With good land going begging, the Edomites and probably Moabites too began migrating northwards to fill the vacuum.
-Their movement allowed Arab tribes to venture northwards from their desert territories, with the result that the Kedarites and Nabatu became players in international politics during the seventh and sixth centuries BC.

 From the time of Ezra and Nehemiah in the mid-fifth century BC until the conquest of the region by Alexander the Great, the religious leaders and teachers of the Jewish people were the 'Great Assembly' and the sopherim (the 'Great Jews' or 'Great Priests'), who could trace their descent from the Israelite Judges of pre-kingdom Israel.